Score Distillation of Flow Matching Models: Experimental Results

 While the quality of this dataset is limited, it demonstrates that the utilization of additional data can increase sample diversity, improving FID.
 However, it does not substantially enhance visual quality, and the MJ-style generations it induces may not align with user preferences.
 We therefore recommend its use only for evaluation purposes, while emphasizing that high-quality real data is preferable when adversarial learning is employed.

 Finally, we evaluate both the data-free and adversarial variants on additional flow-matching models, adapting the codebase to their architectural specifics.
-Notably, only minimal hyperparameter tuning and model-specific customization are required, as summarized in Tables~\ref{tab:Hyperparameters_4step} and~\ref{tab:Hyperparameters_4step_1}.
-Implementation details will be available in the forthcoming code release.
+Notably, only minimal hyperparameter tuning and model-specific customization are required, as summarized in Tables~\ref{tab:Hyperparameters_4step} and~\ref{tab:Hyperparameters_4step_1}. {As shown in \Cref{fig:fid_clip_all_model}, SiD-DiT achieves rapid improvements in both FID and CLIP scores during distillation across all nine DiT models.} Full implementation details are provided in the supplementary code~release.